This article reviews 7 shampoos specifically formulated to treat or reduce the symptoms of seborrheic dermatitis.

 In truth, I’ve never tried the product so I do not really have my own opinion of it.
 The reason I didn’t try it is quite simple.
 By the time I learned about it, I was completely done with anti-fungal usage.
 Even then there were times where I really wanted to give it a try but didn’t.
 Additionally, the one thing that was always in the back of my mind, where it’s safety concerns.

-5. Neutrogena T/Sal – Salicylic Acid Seborrheic Dermatitis Shampoo
+5. Neutrogena T/Sal – Therapeutic Shampoo – Scalp Build-Up Control

-Salicylic acid is of natural origin and is derived from the willow trees bark.
-Additionally, it is frequently used in many other skin care products as an effective solution for acne.
-At higher concentrations, it is used to remove warts and corns .
+Salicylic acid is an acid of natural origin and is derived from the willow trees bark.
+It is most frequently used as an effective solution for acne and at higher concentrations, to remove warts and corns .

-When used for seborrheic dermatitis (dandruff), it is extremely effective at removing the flakes .
-It leaves the skin feeling very tight and bright pink.
+When used for seborrheic dermatitis (dandruff), it is extremely effective at removing the flakes , leaving the skin feeling tight and effectively bare.